Teaching Assistantships

 Although the precise duties will vary depending on the course for which an offer/appointment is made, in general TAs can expect to perform the following duties:

-Laboratory Assistance – preparing materials for laboratory experiments; providing instruction, guidance, and supervision for laboratory experiments; maintaining a safe and professional laboratory; assisting students with troubleshooting equipment; ensuring laboratory equipment and supplies are used appropriately and put away at the end of each session; marking of laboratory reports.
+Laboratory Assistance – preparing materials for laboratory experiments; providing instruction, guidance, and supervision for laboratory experiments; maintaining a safe and professional laboratory; assisting students with troubleshooting equipment; ensuring laboratory equipment and supplies are used appropriately and put away at the end of each session.

-Tutorial Assistance – assisting in or leading tutorial sessions, marking of assignments, preparing written solutions, reviewing of assignments with undergraduates.
+Tutorial Assistance – assisting in or leading tutorial sessions, preparing written solutions, reviewing of assignments with undergraduates.

 Invigilation of Exams (Mandatory) – is required.
 All TAs must be available for the full exam period of the term in which they are hired as a TA.
 TAs may be assigned to invigilate course(s) other than those for which they TA.